Xinglab/rPGA/README.md

 *** Use these if you would like to supply your own personal genome mapping alignment files.
 If rPGA run mapping (previous step) is used there is no need to provide rPGA the alignment files, rPGA will use the alignments in HAP1/STARalign and HAP2/STARalign.

+**** If nmask flag is used, reads covering heterozygous SNPs are assigned to the reference or alternate allele.
+Note, --nmask option must be used for all three rPGA run steps (personalize, mapping, and alleles)

 Once you have generated allele specific bam files for all 22 autosomal chromosomes or all 22 autosomes and X, you can merge them into one allele specific bam file